ORAM-WEB/Oram/README.md

 # Oram

-This is a smart contract project that includes adaptive optimization and security check mechanisms.
+This is a smart contract project on BNBCHAIN ​​that includes adaptive optimization and security check mechanisms

 ## Project Structure